pu2clr/SI4844/README.md

 ![schematic](https://github.com/pu2clr/SI4844/blob/master/extras/images/OLED_WITH_4844_schematic_atmega328.png)

 As you can see above, that is a very simple circuit with minumum component parts.
+The push button are used with the internal Arduino pull-up resistors.
+No front-en was added to this receiver.
+However, you will be surprised with the its performance.
+You can connect a mono or stereo amplifier or an earphone to listen to the radio.